takaebato/rack-dev_insight/README.md

 # Rack::DevInsight

-Rack::DevInsight is a an observability tool for Rack applications, analyzing SQL and HTTP with a Chrome extension as a dashboard.
+Rack::DevInsight is an observability tool for Rack applications, analyzing SQL and HTTP with a Chrome extension as a dashboard.

 It is intended for <b>development use only</b>.

 ## Features